vdillens/symfony-docker/README.md

 ### 5/ Launch the docker

-You can now launch the docker with the command
+You can now launch the docker (in daemon) with the command

-    docker-compose up
+    docker-compose up -d

 ### 6/ Access to your server